oscargugarcia/heat/README.md

 # Population-weighted temperature aggregation
 exposures <- r2e2(
   env_rast = "path/to/temperature/",           # A directory name works too
-  sec_weight_rast = "path/to/population/",     # ... same for secondary weights
+  sec_weight_rast = "path/to/population/",     # ... also for secondary weights
-  geometry = regions,                          # Polygon geometries
+  geometry = "path/to/regions.shp",            # ... and spatial geometries
   geom_id_col = "region_id",                   # Optional: keep only ID column
   boundary_dates = c("2000-01-01",
                      "2020-12-31"),            # Optional: limit time range
   trans_type = "bin",                          # Bin transformation
   breaks = c(-10, 0, 10, 20, 30),              # Bin breaks
   out_temp_res = "daily",                      # Keep daily resolution
-  save_path = "path/to/output",                # Save outputs to disk
+  save_path = "path/to/output",                # Save outputs locally
   verbose = 2                                  # Show detailed messages
 )
 ```

-## Aggregation
+## `r2e2()`: Raster to Environmental Exposures

-The main function `r2e2` (`r`aster `to` `e`nvironmental `e`xposures) performs the aggregation of environmental raster data to exposures for spatial geometries.
-It follows these three steps:
+The `r2e2` function of the `heat` package aggregates environmental raster data to environmental exposures following these three steps:

 1. **Transformation**: Applies the specified nonlinear transformation to each raster cell's time series.
-2. **Spatial Aggregation**: Averages the transformed raster values over each geometry via `exactextractr`, optionally using secondary weights.
+2. **Spatial Aggregation**: Averages the transformed raster values over each geometry using `exactextractr`, optionally using secondary weights.
 3. **Temporal Aggregation**: Aggregates the spatially averaged values to the desired temporal resolution (e.g., monthly, yearly).

 For a great explanation of these operations and why their order matters, please refer to [Lidell et al. (2025)](https://www.sciencedirect.com/science/article/pii/S1364815224002639).
-The `r2e2` part of the `heat` package closely aligns in purpose with their `stagg` package but aims to provide a faster, more robust approach. `heat` also extends the `stagg` features with these additional features:
+The `r2e2` part of the `heat` package closely aligns in purpose with their `stagg` package but aims to provide a faster, more robust approach. `heat` also extends the `stagg` functionality with these additional features:

--  Support for both polygon and point geometries
--  Support for raster time-intervals ranging from sub-hourly to yearly
--  Secondary weights can change over time (e.g., yearly population counts)
--  Built-in validation plots to verify quality of the results
--  Batch processing to enable fast processing across multiple decades on a regular laptop
+-  Batch processing: Enables fast processing across multiple decades on regular laptops and high-performance computing clusters
--  Smart restart: Automatically resumes from last successful batch when re-running after interruption
+-  Smart restart: Automatically resumes from last successful batch when re-running after interruption (see performance tips below)
+-  Support for temporal resolutions from sub-hourly to yearly in the input environmental raster
+-  Built-in plots to validate the quality of the output and visualize the exposure distributions
+-  Integrated support for time-varying secondary weights (e.g., yearly population counts)
--  Raster interpolations such as mean daily, or sinusoidal hourly, temperature from min and max
+-  Raster interpolations: Mean daily temperature, or sinusoidal hourly temperature, interpolated from daily min and max temperature
--  Multiple output formats (long/wide)
+-  Long and wide output formats
--  Custom transformation functions can be passed in addition to built-in types
+-  User provided custom transformation functions on top of standard built-in transformations (Polynomial, Splines, Binning)
--  Custom arguments can be passed to transformation functions and spatial aggregation via `exact_extract()`
+-  Custom arguments can be passed to the transformation functions and the spatial aggregation via `exact_extract()` to customize the processing

 We are currently finishing up additional functions downstream of `r2e2` such as calculating unit specific lags.